Gothic Basin

 *****Since the trail renovations during 2013 and 2014, there is now a path that leads directly away from Monte Cristo road.
 There is an obvious sign on your right about 1 mile in.
 No need to walk to the river anymore.

 After the first steep climb, you exit the woods your reward is an up-close view of Skykomish peak.
 You will also encounter the first of three creek crossings.
 Depending on the time of year you hike Gothic Basin the creek crossings will vary.
 I have seen them be everything from snowfields to trickling creeks.
-WTA almost always has fresh trip reports for the trail.
+WTA almost always has

 For the last 4 years I have visited the basin each year.
 I have found the easiest time to get into the basin is usually after July 1st.
 It will limit severe creek crossings and snowfields.
 By mid-July the trail is almost always snow-free.
 Past the creek crossings the trail continues to wind along the side of Del Campo as it gains elevation.